michaeljwiebe/CarBuddy-frontend/README.md

 The app has 10 components with the main one, App.js, controlling the rendering of all the others through booleans or objects in App.js's state.
 All API calls are performed through App.js with the exception of two which happen in the UserReservation.js component as an experiment in reduction of complexity.
 When buttons are clicked, App.js's state is changed and 'if' statements in the render function direct a different component to be displayed without changing the route.
 I systematically followed this format in all of my components.
 The following is a simplified and commented example of this format:

 ```
+//required import to all React components
 import React, { Component } from "react";

+//import necessary .js files using syntax below:
+import AddCar from 'AddCar';

+//and CSS using:
+import 'main.css';

+//it is also possible to write 'dumb functions' in separate files which do not have variables with
+//the ability to be updated.
+Dumb function syntax will look like vanilla Javascript function,
+//no constructor, no state

+//react class initialization for 'smart functions', or functions with variables that will change
+//as the app is used is below

 class App extends Component(
     constructor(props){
         super(props); //required for React
-        //this.state stores data from the backend and holds booleans that determine what is rendered by default.
-Button clicks change these booleans and will cause the app to render different components
+        //this.state stores data from the backend and holds booleans that determine what is rendered by
+        //default.
+Button clicks change these booleans and will cause the app to render different
+        //components
         this.state = {
             cars: [],
             reservations: [],